 Click to Enlarge

-To minimize losses caused by surface reflections, all the lenses in the collimator feature a broadband AR coating on both sides (see the Coating tab for details).
-AR coatings for three different wavelength ranges are available: 400 - 650 nm, 650 - 1050 nm, or 1050 - 1650 nm.
-Please contact Tech Support for laser line (V-coating) AR coatings centered at a specific wavelength.
+To minimize losses caused by surface reflections, all the lenses in the collimator feature a broadband AR coating on both sides (see the Coatings tab for details).
+AR coatings for three different wavelength ranges are available from stock: 400 - 650 nm, 650 - 1050 nm, or 1050 - 1650 nm.
+For laser line (V) AR coatings centered at a specific wavelength, please contact Tech Support.

 Collimation packages with ports for 2.2 mm wide key FC/PC or FC/APC connectors have tightly toleranced ceramic sleeves that provide excellent pointing repeatability, allowing the user to easily adjust the focus distance and replace the fiber without the need for large realignments.
 Please note that careful alignment is needed when mating a narrow key polarization maintaining fiber with the collimator's wide key receptacle.

+The 40 mm EFL and 80 mm EFL achromatic fiber collimators are designed for use with large beam diameters.
+For additional large-beam collimators, please see our line of fixed focus, air-spaced doublet collimators.
 We also offer a variety of other collimators, including zoom fiber collimators, fixed collimators, and FiberPort adjustable collimation packages, which are well suited for use with a wide range of wavelengths.
-For our complete line of collimation and coupling options, please see the Collimator Guide tab.
+See the Collimator Guide tab for our complete line of collimation and coupling options.

 Converging or Diverging